bougou/go-ipmi/README.md

 > More is ongoing ...

 ### IPM Device Global Commands

+> Note: All IPMI commands are implemented as methods of the `ipmi.Client` struct.

 | Method                             | Status | corresponding ipmitool usage |
 | ---------------------------------- | ------ | ---------------------------- |